 ~ Seed for Very Early AUBERGINES ~

-Back in 2002 we started our aubergine trials.
-We asked many collectors around the world for their earliest & most reliable varieties to try out, and grew them together to compare them.
+In 2002 we started looking for early aubergines.
+We asked collectors around the world for their earliest & most reliable varieties to try out, and grew them together to compare them.

 The 'best of the best' are offered here - these ultra-early aubergines give you a good chance of a decent crop in the variable UK summers.
 We've had really nice letters from people who haven't been able to grow aubergines until they tried these varieties.